-In the event of an accident (once you have accepted a ride or are transporting a passenger) with a driver who is uninsured (UM) or underinsured (UIM) and is ultimately at fault for bodily injury caused to you and/or your passengers, our UM/UIM coverage will apply (coverage limits vary by state).
+In the event of an accident (once you have accepted a ride or are transporting a passenger) with a driver who is uninsured (UM) or underinsured (UIM) and is ultimately at fault for bodily injury caused to you and/or your passengers, UM/UIM coverage would apply.
+The availability of UM/UIM coverage and the coverage limits vary by state.
 There is no deductible on this coverage.

 It depends on the coverage.
-During the time the Lyft Driver app is on and available to accept a request (also known as “driver mode”), the contingent liability policy is in effect.
+During the time the Lyft Driver app is on and available to accept a request (also known as “driver mode”), only the primary liability policy is in effect.

 Express Drive renter’s insurance coverage depends on which of the following three periods you're in when an incident occurs: